[Updated March 2021]

 Caskey describes himself as “just a guy trying to help people run things in the cloud.”
 He focuses on SRE, operations, monitoring, and DevOps with very few personal comments and lots of re-tweeting of prominent folks in the field.

 In his role as Senior Cloud Advocate at Microsoft, David Blank-Edelman focuses on modern operations and site reliability engineering.
 He’s a frequent speaker on site reliability engineering, most recently at NLUUG.
 Blank-Edelman was one of the co-founders of SREcon.
 His Twitter feed yields insights into the latest conferences around SRE and DevOps intermixed with a good dose of humor about travel, kids, and culture.

 Gustavo Franco | @stratus

-Gustavo Franco is a Google SRE ’07 class member who spoke at SREcon19 on Scaling SRE Organizations.
-He frequently shares tips for new companies on how to ensure your SRE team is successful.
+Gustavo Franco is a Google SRE ’07 class member and frequently shares tips for new companies on how to ensure your SRE team is successful.

 Brendan Gregg | @brendangregg

 Brendan is a cloud computing performance expert at Netflix where he focuses on large-scale computer performance, design, analysis, and tuning.
 He’s an active author and blogger in the SRE/tech space with a specific focus on Linux and application observability.
 He has a whopping follower count of 35,000.